 None of these phrases means anything, because they have come to mean whatever anyone wants.

 Right now, there is maximum freedom in the coaching industry, because there are no real legal requirements.
-That allows massive creativity and growth and that's great for coaches.
+That allows massive creativity and growth and that's great for coaches and can be great for clients, too.
 Although the situation appears to be changing and the suicide story may speed up that change.

 The real problem these days is for the consumer who doesn't know whom to trust.